NikosAlexandris/i.landsat8.swlst/README.md

 ## Steps

-Making the script `i.fusion.hpf` available from within any GRASS-GIS ver.
+Making the script `i.lansat8.swlst` available from within any GRASS-GIS ver.
 7.x session, may be done via the following steps:

 1.  launch a GRASS-GIS’ ver.
 7.x session